Fonta1n3/Unify/README.md

 - Must have a BIP39 signer that can sign for your inputs.
 - Tor is not currently used for nostr traffic, a VPN is recommended.

-## Roadmap
+## Wishlist
 - NIP44? (currently utilizes NIP4 for cross compatibility).
-- Watch-only capability.
 - Manual change address selection (currently Bitcoin Core will automatically add a change output if needed).
+- A "PSBT" tab, where the user can create a psbt by adding inputs/outputs as they wish or by uploading a PSBT.
+- Output substitution?

+## TODO
+- Alerts when psbt is received.
+- Better error alerts.
+- Settings tab for switching networks, fee settings.
+- Watch-only capability, add ability to export each psbt for signing and paste back in.
 - Tor for Bitcoin Core node connection (currently `localhost` only).
-- A "PSBT" tab, where the user can create a psbt by adding inputs/outputs as they wish or by uploading a PSBT.
-- Output substitution.
-- Traditional BIP78 endpoints?
-The app can create an http server.
+- Allow both parties to add multiple additional inputs/outputs.
+- Send notification to sender/receiver when either party broadcasts the payment.